xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandpa-stories-01/index.en.markdown

 ---
-title: "From Langzhong to Nanchong (Part One: My Background)"
+title: "From Langzhong to Nanchong --- Part One: My Background"
 author: Xing Shi Cai
 date: 2023-07-12
 description: Memories from August 1938 to May 1939